GIXLabs/GIXLabs.github.io/how_to/first_lasercut.md

 ---
-title: Do Your First Laser Cut
+title: Do Your First Laser Cut (Glowforge)
 layout: page
 parent: How To
 ---

-# Glowforge
+# Two Rules of the Glowforge (or any laser)

-## TWO rules to keep in mind when using the Glowforge

-1. Don't leave cut unattended.
+1. Don't leave cuts unattended.
-2. Talk to staff before using external materials.
+1. Talk to staff before using external materials.

 ---

+## Signing up for Glowforge Account
+You should have gotten six emails from Glowforge, one of which will be different than the others.
+In that different email, click on the "Getting Started" link to go through the sign up process.
+Glowforge accounts are free and are required to print on the Glowforge.

+## Download a Sample File

-Before getting started with the instructions below, download the cut file [here](/assets/images/first_laser_cut/gix_first_cut.svg "download").
-Keep in mind that different colors will operate differently when uploaded to the glowforge.
+Before getting started with the instructions below, download the cut file [here](/assets/images/first_laser_cut/gix_first_cut.svg).
+You may need to right click the previous link and select "Save as."
+Keep in mind that different colors will operate differently when uploaded to the Glowforge.
 For example:

 - What the file looks like
   ![DifferentColor](/assets/images/first_laser_cut/different_color.png)
 - When uploaded to Glowforge
   ![DifferentUpload](/assets/images/first_laser_cut/uploaded_file.jpg)

-### Suggested design file formats:
+## Suggested File Formats

+- SVG
-- SVG and PDF
+- PDF

-### Uploading a file:
+## Uploading a File

 - Log into the Glowforge app: [https://app.glowforge.com/](https://app.glowforge.com/)

-- To print a file, just drag-and-drop it directly on the Glowforge app, or you can click on the upload option to upload your print file.
+- To print a file, just drag-and-drop it directly on the Glowforge app, or you can click on the Upload button to upload your print file.

-### Selecting the available Glowforge:
+## Selecting an Available Glowforge

 - Once you have upload your file select the available Glowforge to do your cut.
   ![SelectGlowforge](/assets/images/first_laser_cut/select_glowforge.gif)

-### Selecting material from Glowforge presets:
+## Selecting Your Material from Glowforge Presets

-- Depending on what material you have placed in the Glowforge select the proper [this page](../tools/lasers/glowforge.html).
+- Grab a piece of 0.125 inch cardboard from the material supplies and place it in the bed of the machine.
+Try to use a piece that already has a few cuts in it.
+- Select 1/8" Corrugated Cardboard in the top lefthand corner.
+You may have to use the search bar to find it.
   ![SelectMaterial](/assets/images/first_laser_cut/select_material.png)

-### Changing cut settings to either engraves, score, or cuts:
+- You can find the proper settings on [this page](../tools/lasers/glowforge.html) for all of the other materials in the Prototyping Labs

+## Changing Cut Settings

-- As you can see on the lefthand side you can click on the item that you want to change the settings for from engrave, score, or cut.
+- On the lefthand side you can click on the item you want to change the settings for from engrave, score, or cut.
   ![ChangeSetting](/assets/images/first_laser_cut/change_settings.png)
   ![SelectSetting](/assets/images/first_laser_cut/select_settings.jpg)

-### Changing order of items:
+## Changing Cut Order

-- You are able to change the order of the engrave or cut by hovering over the item on the lefthand side and moving the cut above engrave item.
+- You can change the order of the engrave or cut by hovering over the item on the lefthand side and drag the cut above engrave item.
+Always place the outer border cut last.
   ![ChangeOrder](/assets/images/first_laser_cut/change_order.gif)

-### Positioning artwork on material:
+## Positioning Your Cut

 - To change the positioning of the artwork select the artwork and drag it to the area where you want to cut it.
 - You are able to rotate your artwork as well.

 ![MoveArtwork](/assets/images/first_laser_cut/move_artwork.gif)

-**NOTE:** This will help you maximize the space of the material you are using.
+**NOTE:** This will help you maximize the space left for other cuts.
+DON'T PUT YOUR CUT IN THE CENTER OF A FRESH SHEET OF MATERIAL.
+Place it near the edges so others can use the remainder of that sheet.

-### You are now ready to cut your first design
+## Cut your First Design

-- Go to the upper right corner and click on print.
+- Go to the upper right corner and click on Print.
+- The first time you print, it will give you some safety warnings, which should match our rules, and a warning about no Proofgrade materials, which you can ignore.
 - Once you have done that and you see the provided estimated time of your cut, you will see the **button on the Glowforge machine** blink.
 Press on the button and watch the laser do your cut.
   ![PrintGlowforge](/assets/images/first_laser_cut/print_glowforge.gif)

-### 🎉 **Congratulations!
+## 🎉 **Congratulations!
 You have done your first cut on the Glowforge!** 🎉